glauciadm/automation_test/README.md

 Automated testing to verify this page http://automationpractice.com/index.php using the Ruby language with the frameworks cucumber, capybara and selenium-webdriver.

 <ul>
-<li> Features were wrote using BDD with the Gherkin language and the steps were used to automate scenarios.</li>
+<li> Features were written using BDD with the Gherkin language and the steps were used to automate scenarios.</li>
 <li> Frameworks: cucumber, capybara, selenium-webdriver.</li>
 <li> Scripts implemented using the Ruby language and the pattern Page Objects.</li>
 <li> Automated scenarios have the tag @automatized.</li>